MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ne-evntrace-trace_query_info_class.md

 ### -field TraceStackCachingInfo

-Instructs ETW to begin caching stack traces for classic events in this session.
+Instructs ETW to begin caching stack traces for RegisterTraceGuids-based ("Classic") events in this session.

 The value is supported on Windows 10, version 21H2, Windows Server 2022, and later.